-The first African-American woman in Wisconsin history to serve in the U.S. House of Representatives, Congresswoman Gwen Moore took her official oath of office on January 4, 2005.
-In January of 2011, Congresswoman Moore was elected Democratic Co-Chair of the Congressional Women’s Caucus by her fellow female colleagues.
-In this capacity, she has become a leader on issues like health insurance reform, women's health, domestic violence and maternal and infant mortality – problems that affect women both at home and abroad.
-She served as Democratic Vice Chair from 2009 to 2011.
+The first African-American woman in Wisconsin history to serve in the U.S. House of Representatives, Congresswoman Gwen Moore took her official oath of office on Jan.
+4, 2005.
+In January of 2011, Congresswoman Moore was elected Democratic co-chair of the Congressional Women’s Caucus by her fellow female colleagues.
+In this capacity, she has become a leader on issues like health insurance reform, women’s health, domestic violence and maternal and infant mortality -- problems that affect women both at home and abroad.
+She served as Democratic vice chair from 2009 to 2011.

 In her committee work, Congresswoman Moore is a member of the prestigious House Committee on Financial Services, which has jurisdiction over the banking, insurance and housing industries.
 She serves on two subcommittees of the House Committee on Financial Services, including the Subcommittee on Capital Markets and Government Sponsored Enterprises and the International Monetary Policy and Trade Subcommittee.
 Rep. Moore also sits on the House Budget Committee, which oversees the federal budget process, reviews all bills and resolutions on the budget, and monitors agencies and programs funded from the budget process.
 She is also a member of the Democratic Steering and Policy Committee.